fionazychung/Coursework_Y2_S1/Tutorial_1.md

 }
 ```

 After writing the script, go back into Unity and attach the script to the cube/block.
-Make sure there is a collider attached to the block and add the tag `MyBlock`.
+Make sure there is a collider attached to the block.
+Then create the tag `MyBlock` in the inspector and add the tag to the block.